Kitware/SMQTK/docs/release_notes/pending.gur_vigilant.md

-  * Added directory for Girder plugins and added an initial one that, given a folder with the correct metadata attached, can initialize an IQR instance based on that configuration, and then link to IQR web interface.
+  * Added directory for Girder plugins and added an initial one that, given a folder with the correct metadata attached, can initialize an IQR instance based on that configuration, and then link to IQR web interface (uses existing/updated IqrSearch webapp).

 Fixes